Subject: Pop up camper questions

 Date: Sat, 08 Jun 2002

-I have several questions for you about redoing a popup camper and
+I have several questions for you about redoing a popup camper and using your products.

 You are correct.

 Now the part you can help me with, in the four corners in the floor, the floor is very soft and brittle, really the only thing holding it together seems to be the aluminum backing underneath and the linoleum.
 The first question that I have for this area is should I leave the linoleum on the floor and inject the material through the flooring?
 I am not worried about pulling up the linoleum, because it will be replaced.
 But I am afraid that when I do pull it up, I will pull up large chunks of the wafer board material and have little for the CPES to work with.
 If I inject the material through the linoleum, will it still be possible to pull up the linoleum or will the CPES hold the flooring to the wood.
 Also, how sound will the floor be after applying CPES to the floor.
 The wafer board is becoming very dry and appears as though it would absorb huge amounts of material, but it is extremely soft and if there is a question of strength I would rather just replace that section of the floor.
 Making any sense yet?

 Yep, you’re making sense!
 I know just what you’re looking at.
 Pull up the linoleum, and see what comes up with it.
 Evaluate what remains.
 I doubt that much will be salvagable…but you never know until you look.

 I would think about replacing the flooring with exterior grade ply, untreated, cut and trimmed for installation, and then thoroughly treated with CPES.
 This can be laid down over the old flooring, or the old flooring can be cut away and the ply replace it.
 If you decide to go this route and have questions about bonding the new floor, come back and we can discuss.
 There are various ways to do it.